 The profiler’s interface is split into two.
 There is a list of functions on the left and the performance graph on the right.

-The main measurements are frame time, physics time, idle time, and physics time.
+The main measurements are frame time, physics frame, idle time, and physics time.

 - The frame time is the time it takes Godot to execute all the logic for an entire image, from physics to rendering.